Summer Night Concerts

 Cameras & videos:

 The Fair at the PNE requires that all photographs or videos taken by guests be used for their personal enjoyment ONLY.
 Any use, reuse or reproduction for commercial purposes without the express written consent of the PNE is prohibited.
+Professional cameras and cameras with detachable lenses are not permitted.
 Please note that cameras are not permitted on rides.